Shafted: Format

 The game begins with six players and is played in five rounds.
 In the first round, each player must secretly declare how much money they would like to receive, to a maximum of £25,000.
 Once the amounts are revealed, the person who has asked for the largest amount is immediately eliminated from the game and receives nothing.
 Each of the other five is credited with the amount they requested.

 In each of the next three rounds, the host reads the first few words of a question and invites the players to wager a portion of their totals.
-Once the wagers are entered, the host reads the entire question and the player who made the largest wager has to answer it.
+Once the wagers are entered, the host reads the entire question and the player who made the largest wager has to answer it within a 10-second time limit.
 A correct answer adds the wager to their total, while a miss deducts it.
 Once the host has asked as many questions as there are players still in the game, the leader chooses one opponent to eliminate with no winnings.
+The chosen opponent then has an opportunity to plead their case into why they should stay in the game, after which the leader can decide whether to stick with their decision or change their mind over who to eliminate.
 The totals of all remaining players are then increased to match that of the leader.

-At the beginning of the third round, each player is given an option to "Shift," or force an opponent to answer a question meant for them.
-If the opponent gets the question right, they steal the bidding amount of the shifting player; otherwise, they lose such amount.
+At the beginning of the third round, each player is given an option to "Shift," where they can force an opponent to answer a question meant for them.
+A right answer subtracts the wager of the shifting player from their own total and credits it to the opponent, while a wrong answer takes the wager away from the opponent's total.
 Each player can use this option once during the third or fourth rounds.

 A complete question often leads in a very different direction from that suggested by its incomplete prompt.
 Example: